PationPrime/Scrollable-Date-Picker/README.md

 ### Instructions

-1. Open a command line and cd to your projects root folder
+1. Open a command line and cd to your projects root folder;
-2. In your pubspec, add a package entry to your dependencies (example below)
+2. In your pubspec, add a package entry to your dependencies (example below);

 ### Pubspec